 Btw.
 Morning jazz is a worst-writer ritual.

 The last RPi in my collection is an RPi4.
 I’ve been using it mostly as a testbed and/or fiddle device.
 It has the HifiBerry DAC+Pro and is currently connected to my TEAC’s second RCA inputs.
 It’s currently running HifiBerryOS and I’m really digging how it functions as a streaming endpoint.
-The RPi4 is the most powerful device here and it shows–especially when loading SMB shares or fiddling with software.
-I’ve been switching between HifiBerryOS and Volumio with it trying to figure out which player I prefer.
+The RPi4 is the most powerful device here and it shows–especially when loading SMB shares or fiddling with operating systems.
+I’ve been switching between HifiBerryOS and Volumio with it trying to figure out which player I prefer–and HifiberryOS is winning on account Volumio seems to be going down a path of greed-mongering.
 More on that in a sec.
 What’s become very clear to me while fiddling around with all this stuff is that the day is nigh when these little things will easily replace modern desktop PCs.
 As far as media players go… they’re already the bomb.

 HiFiBerryOS vs Volumio?

 My only gripe with with RPi + HifiBerry is the software.
 I’m still, kinda, in the experimental stage of how to setup all these devices.
 Although I would like something similar to what iTunes used to be, I stopped using iTunes years ago because of proprietary issues, including the fact that Apple doesn’t support FLAC.
 Currently I’m pretty happy with webradio and direct streaming via shairport.
 The only thing missing is to be able to do it all with one software.
 But which one?

 I’ve got HifiBerry OS on two devices, Volumio on one device and Plex on the others (including my basement Pine64 server).
 Anywho…

 I’m starting to dig HifiBerryOS more and more.